CDCgov/prime-reportstream/.github/ISSUE_TEMPLATE/research.md

 ## Background

-- [ ] Look into the the population or individual we're meeting with
+- [ ] Look into the the population/oranization/individual we're meeting with
 - [ ] Have we had previous contact/meetings/etc?
-- [ ] Desk research the organization/individual for and any relevant information.
-Can their documentation might address interview questions?
+- [ ] Desk research on the participant for any relevant information.
+Can their website/documentation/etc inform interview questions?

 [Any info on participants/session goals/etc to share ... ]